-- 1. Characterize the stationary and non-stationary stochastic process. - 2.
-Determine the Wiener filter coefficients from the auto correlation and cross correlation of random sequences. - 3.
-Determine the filter coefficients and minimum error of an LMS adaptive filter. - 4.
-Estimate the frequency content and angle of arrival of a sinusoid corrupted with white noise. - 5.
-Apply the concept of Wiener filter for channel equalization and echo cancellation in an adaptive manner. - 6.
-Carry out convergence analysis of the adaptive signal processing algorithms such as LMS and RLS. - 7.
-Analyze the performance of adaptive signal processing algorithms for a given application/specification. - 8.
-Design a subband adaptive filter bank for a given specification.
+CO1.
+Characterize the stationary and non-stationary stochastic process.
+Apply CO2.
+Determine the Wiener filter coefficients from the auto correlation and cross Apply correlation of random sequences.
+CO3.
+Determine the filter coefficients and minimum error of an LMS and RLS Analyze adaptive filters CO4.
+Apply the concept of Wiener filter for channel equalization and echo Apply cancellation in an adaptive manner.
+CO5.
+Analyze the performance of adaptive signal processing algorithms for a Analyze given application/specification and designing of subband adaptive filter banks for given specifications